 CO duties vary from season to season and include observing and checking hunters and anglers, enforcing snowmobiling, off-road vehicle and watercraft regulations; enforcing laws that protect the environment; outdoor recreation safety education; writing criminal case briefs and giving court testimony.
 They work varied shifts, often outdoors in inclement weather.
 Because they enforce hunting regulations, COs often deal with those possessing firearms.
 As peace officers, on occasion they make physical arrests of criminals who may be intoxicated and/or disorderly.

-To get a better idea of what COs do on a given day, browse their bi-weekly activity reports or read this article that offers a snapshot of a day on the job with a conservation officer.
+To get a better idea of what COs do on a given day, browse their bi-weekly activity reports.

 COs occupy various positions and levels throughout the Department of Natural Resources (DNR).
 Promotional opportunities include specialist and supervisor positions.
 Specialist programs include detective, commercial fish, recreational safety, and training and employment positions.
 Opportunities as a supervisor range from first-line CO supervisors to top-level DNR management.

 Training: Conservation officers hired by the DNR undergo extensive recruit training.
 Due to the focus on natural-resource and environmental protection, and the variety of issued equipment, COs are among the most highly trained and well-equipped law enforcement officers in the nation.
 The training program includes subjects like:

 - survival tactics,